GoogleContainerTools/skaffold/docs/content/en/docs/workflows/debug.md

 ## How It Works

 `skaffold debug` examines the built artifacts to determine the underlying language runtime technology.
-All Kubernetes manifests that references these artifacts are transformed on-the-fly to enable the language runtime's debugging functionality.
-These transforms may add or alter environment variables and entrypoints, or more.
+Kubernetes manifests that reference these artifacts are transformed on-the-fly to enable the language runtime's debugging functionality.
+These transforms add or alter environment variables and entrypoints, and more.

 Some language runtimes require additional support files to enable debugging.
 For these languages, a special set of [runtime-specific images](https://github.com/GoogleContainerTools/container-debug-support)